Perform postmortem debugging

 - In a stack trace, navigate to the line in the function where the error occurred.

-- When finished debugging, in the Debug view, click the debug configuration.
+- When you are finished debugging, in the Debug view, click the debug configuration.

 - On the Debug view toolbar, click .